 - Has the flexibility to meet the individual needs and abilities of each pupil.

-Our aims in teaching computing are that all children will:
+Our intention in teaching computing is that all children will:

 - Can understand and apply the fundamental principles of computer science, including logic, algorithms, data representation, and communication

 - Can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems

 - Can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems.

 - Are responsible, competent, confident and creative users of information and communication technology

 If you would like to find out more about our computing curriculum, the following documents outline our rolling programme of teaching units: